hirosystems/docs/docs/platform/getting-started.md

 ## Deploy contract

-The Hiro Platform helps you with all the tools required for you to deploy the contracts in less than 5 min.
-Once your contracts are ready to deploy, follow the [how to deploy contracts] guide to deploy your contracts to testnet or mainnet environments.
+The Hiro Platform helps you with all the tools required to deploy the Clarity smart contracts.
+Once your Clarity contracts are ready to deploy, follow the [how to deploy contracts] guide to deploy your contracts to testnet or mainnet environments.

 ![Deploy contracts](images/mainnet-deployment.png)